awsdocs/amazon-rds-user-guide/doc_source/create-multi-az-db-cluster.md

 + Specify a VPC security group that authorizes connections to your DB cluster\.
 For more information, see [Working with a DB instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#Overview.RDSVPC.Create)\.
 + Specify an RDS DB subnet group that defines at least three subnets in the VPC that can be used by the Multi\-AZ DB cluster\.
 For more information, see [Working with DB subnet groups](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.Subnets)\.

+For information about limitations that apply to Multi\-AZ DB clusters, see [Limitations for Multi\-AZ DB clusters](multi-az-db-clusters-concepts.md#multi-az-db-clusters-concepts.Limitations)\.

 ### Additional prerequisites<a name="create-multi-az-db-cluster-prerequisites.Additional"></a>

 If you are connecting to AWS using AWS Identity and Access Management \(IAM\) credentials, your AWS account must have IAM policies that grant the permissions required to perform Amazon RDS operations\.
 For more information, see [Identity and access management in Amazon RDS](UsingWithRDS.IAM.md)\.